yuichi-takeuchi/NiDaqControlPanel/README.md

 * yfNiDaqLoadLog: Load log (log.bin).

 ## Help
-Use help function as below.
+Use the help function as below.
 ```
 help yfNiDaqAoBContDoConst
 ```